-This project exclusively work with local media in Bogura and Rangpur, built their capacity to address extremism, and linked citizen journalists to the local media.
+This project exclusively worked with local media in Bogura and Rangpur, built their capacity to address extremism, and linked citizen journalists to the sub-national media.

 This project employed social media as vehicles for alternative narratives against extremist views that are particularly channelized through social media.

-The project built journalists’ skills to investigate and report on violent extremism and its drivers in order to improve audiences’ understanding and awareness on the issue.
+The project built journalists’ skills to investigate and report on violent extremism and its drivers to improve audiences’ understanding and awareness of the issue.